-Simply peel and cut those lumpy red potatoes you see in the store into more or less bite-size pieces, boil them with water to cover by an inch until they’re just done, add a smooth flour and water mixture (1:2) and cook on a very low heat until quite thick.
-You can add bacon drippings or butter, cooked or dried minced onions (my preference), but salt and black pepper are must-have.
+A lady friend once asked me why she couldn’t make potatoes “like granny used to make”.
+I knew what she was talking about since people have been making these potatoes this way since they’ve had potatoes on hand.
+Many people in the American South remember this from their childhoods as one of those dishes that always appeared on the table.
+It’s true comfort food, and bespeaks of the poverty in our region.
+Simply peel and cut those lumpy red potatoes you see in the store into more or less bite-size pieces, boil them with water to cover by an inch until they’re just done.
+Add a smooth flour and water mixture (1:2T) and cook on a very low heat until quite thick.
+You can add bacon drippings or butter; not olive oil.
+Season with salt and black pepper.